 In many American rural graveyards across the South and many urban cemeteries in the North and far West, too, blacks mark the final resting places of loved ones distinctively.
 While standard markers or floral arrangements are used, the deceased's personal property is often placed on the grave.
 This can range from a single emblematic item, like a pitcher or vase, to an inventory of the dead person’s household goods.
 One can find clocks, cups, saucers, toothbrushes, marbles, piggy banks, and more.

 Such material collections of honor contrast with the usual contemporary white-American ideal of a burial landscape.
-Such a collection establishes a connection to customs and practices known not only on southern plantations but also in West and Central Africa.
+They establish a connection to customs and practices known not only on southern plantations but also in West and Central Africa.

 Black graves in Georgia were always decorated with the last article used by the departed, according to Documents from 1843.
-Historians traveling throughout Zaire in 1884 noted that natives mark the final resting places of their friends by decorating graves with such items as old cooking pots, made useless by penetrating them with holes.
-Another traveler in nearby Gabon observed over or near the graves of the rich are built small huts, where mourners laid the common articles used by them in their life; pieces of cookery, knives, and sometimes a table.
+Historians traveling throughout Zaire in 1884 noted that natives mark the final resting places of their friends by decorating graves with such items as old cooking pots, which were made useless by penetrating them with holes.
+Another traveler in nearby Gabon observed over or near the graves of the rich are built small huts, where mourners laid the common articles used in their lives; pieces of cooking, knives, and sometimes a table.

 In early American slavery, funeral customs were among the few areas of Black life where slave owners tended not to intrude.
 Despite the massive conversion of Africans to Christianity, they retained many of their former rituals associated with the respect of the dead.
 Placing personal items on graves is more than an emotional gesture.
 One resident of the Georgia Sea Islands testified, “Spirits need these [things] same as the man.
 Then the spirit rests and don’t wander.”
 In addition to personal objects, some Black graves in the South are decorated with white seashells and pebbles, suggesting the watering environment at the bottom of the ocean, lake, or river.